 - Click on the Performance tab.

-- Check up the utilization of the CPU.
-The percentage above 80%-90% when no other programs are running indicates a serious danger of infection.
+- Check up on the utilization of the CPU.
+A percentage above 80%-90% when no other programs are running indicates a serious danger of infection.

 Devices running on macOS are vulnerable as well.
-There is enough crypto-mining malware that targets Apple devices.
-If you’re using macOS, complete the following steps to check up the temperature:
+If you’re using macOS, complete the following steps to check the temperature:

 - Open Applications > Utilities > Activity Monitor.